lambdaclass/concrete/ROADMAP.md

     — a row claiming `allocates: no` on a `with(Alloc)` signature fails, the same "stale hand-written string disagrees with the compiler fact" negative as item 17.
 Each `_unchecked` variant names a proof obligation, not UB.
+2b.
+Make method style the canonical public API shape; the free-function legacy is
+    migrated, not extended.
+The stdlib grew both a method API (`v.get(i)`, `v.len()`, `v.push(x)`) and a free-function legacy (`vec_get`, `vec_len`, `string_push_char(...)`).
+Post-landing evidence
+    (`research/stdlib/iterators.md`, `docs/stdlib/STDLIB_API_REVIEW.md`) shows the
+    biggest ergonomic win is migrating the free-function surface to methods, and the mixed surface is a live source of naming sprawl.
+Rule: a method on the receiver type is the canonical shape; a free-function form lands only where there is no receiver (module-level constructors, cross-type helpers).
+Legacy free-function names are migration targets, not a parallel API to extend.

+    Done when `STDLIB_DESIGN_PRINCIPLES.md` records method-canonical as the naming rule and the item-2a manifest gate flags a new public free-function that duplicates a method on its first argument's type (with an allowlist for genuine no-receiver helpers).
+Migrating the existing legacy names tracks with the single-file→project conversion that currently blocks it (per `iterators.md`), not as a v1 release blocker.
 3. Stabilize `std.option` and `std.result`: `Option<T>`, `Result<T, E>`,
    construction, matching helpers,
    fallible chaining, ignored-result behavior, test helpers, and audit facts